EnEmerson/aitp-github-workshop/README.md

 ## Create a repo

-Begin by creating an account with github here:  https://github.com/
+Create an account on GitHub here:  https://github.com/

 1. Go to your profile and select the "repositories" tab

-2. Select big green "new" button on the right
+2. Select the big, green, "new" button on the right\-hand side

-3. Give your repo a name, use "-" instead of spaces
+3. Give your repo a name, use "-" or "\_" instead of spaces, as per naming convention

 4. Select the checkbox "Initialize the repo with a README.md"

 5. Click "Create repository"

+**
-#### Congratulations!
-You've created your first git repo.
+Congratulations!
+You've just created your first Git repo!
+**

 ---